Bubblr-Inc/ai-vault-helm/README-WORKED-INSTALL-TF.md

-An external load balancer with a valid TLS/SSL Certificate A DNS name pointing to the external load balancer
-A PostGres DataBase.
-A Kubernetes Cluster

 # Installation Worked Example with Terraform

 The following example will start with an empty AWS account and will build AI Vault installation.